23 Citing a Case

 Unreported citations

 Unreported judgments use a medium neutral citation.
-Below is the same judgment cited in an unreported format.
+Below is the medium neutral citation of the same judgment.

 Both citation styles abbreviate either the law report series or the court name.
-Abbreviations are used extensively in law and used for law reports, law courts, law journals and commonly used legal terms.
+Abbreviations are used for law reports, law courts, law journals and commonly used legal terms.
 There are specialist resources for looking up abbreviations:

 How to talk about a case

-When citing cases verbally, some elements of a case citation need to be pronounced differently than they would appear in written form.
-For instance, in Australia the v between the party names is not pronounced; use Against for criminal matters or And for civil cases.
+When citing cases verbally, some elements of a case citation need to be pronounced differently than they appear in written form.
+For instance, in Australia the v between the party names is not pronounced.
+Against is used for criminal matters or And is used for civil cases.
 For example:

 Make sure to provide the full citation